Asaline Scott ’90 to Receive MCC’s 2022 Distinguished Alumni Award

 - Availability – In addition to the above criteria, the nominee must be available to attend the Distinguished Alumni Dinner and also Commencement.
 The award recipient will give a short address to the graduating students at Commencement.

 Nominate an MCC graduate for the Distinguished Alumni Award

 Do you know an outstanding MCC alumnus?

-If you would like to nominate for the 2018 award, please use the online form linked below.
+If you would like to nominate for the 2022 award, please use the online form linked below.
 All fields must be filled out to qualify.
 Note: it is recommended you have all information on the nominee in hand before filling out the nomination form.
 The form requires all contact information, and additional information as noted above.
-The deadline for 2018 nominations is December 31, 2017.